oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 1. Return to the **SQL | Oracle Database Actions** browser tab.
 If your session has expired, sign in again.

-2. Open the [**admin-user-activity.sql**](https://objectstorage.us-ashburn-1.oraclecloud.com/p/AUKfPIGuTde04z4OnuaZN2EP0LxNl4hJWI2jZiTw23aWzSoa2_Byvs8OGPw20-dt/n/c4u04/b/livelabsfiles/o/security-library/admin-user-activity.sql) script in a text editor and copy its entirety to the clipboard.
+2. Download the [**admin-user-activity.sql**](https://objectstorage.us-ashburn-1.oraclecloud.com/p/AUKfPIGuTde04z4OnuaZN2EP0LxNl4hJWI2jZiTw23aWzSoa2_Byvs8OGPw20-dt/n/c4u04/b/livelabsfiles/o/security-library/admin-user-activity.sql) script, open it in a text editor, and copy its entirety to the clipboard.

 3. Clear the SQL worksheet and **Script Output** tab, if needed.